async-aws/aws/docs/contribute/index.md

 ### Mono repository

 It means that all PRs and issues goes to [async-aws/aws](https://github.com/async-aws/aws) and not to individual client's repositories.
-On a merge to master we use [Subtree Split](https://www.subtreesplit.com/) to push the changes to other repositories.
+When a commit is merged to master, the [Subtree Split](https://www.subtreesplit.com/) service will push the changes to other repositories.

-We do this to simplify maintenance.
+Using a mono repository will simplify maintenance.

 ### Generated code